Machine-learning based flow field estimation using floating sensor locations: Methods

 where $\boldsymbol{w}$ represents the trainable weights of MLP and CNN in the flow field estimator.
-After all weights $\boldsymbol{w}$ are optimised, the flow field estimator is expected to output the accurate flow velocity fields at $t = n \Delta t$.
-Note that the present method can be regarded as a variant of physics-informed neural networks (PINNs)~\citep{raissi_physics_2019}.
-While ordinary PINNs directly include the target in the loss function, the present method indirectly estimates the velocity field by minimising the error in the resultant sensor locations.
+After all weights $\boldsymbol{w}$ are optimized, the flow field estimator is expected to output the accurate flow velocity fields at $t = n \Delta t$.

 The detail of the model structure is explained as follows.
 Hereafter, only the case of the two-dimensional flow (i.e., $d = 2$) is considered.
 In the flow field estimator, MLP contains four hidden layers with 256 nodes each.
 MLP obtains the vector of sensor locations $\boldsymbol{x}_s^{n, i} \in \mathbb{R}^{N_s \times 2}$, and outputs the array whose size is $(N_x / 2^5, N_y / 2^5, 2)$, where $(N_x, N_y)$ is the number of grid points of target velocity fields.
 This array is then passed to the CNN part.
 The CNN part contains five sets of convolution layers, which have 48 filters with the kernel size of $(7, 7)$, and upsampling layers, whose size is $(2, 2)$.
 As the output layer, there is an additional convolutional layer at the bottom of CNN.
-The Rectified Linear Unit (ReLU) is adopted for the activation function in both MLP and CNN.
+The Rectified Linear Unit (ReLU) is adopted for the activation function in both MLP and CNN except for the output layer where the linear activation is employed.
 In the convolutions, the periodic padding and the replication padding are used for the periodic and the other flow directions, respectively.
 As a result, the flow field estimator outputs a two-dimensional array whose size is $(N_x, N_y)$ with two channels corresponding to two velocity components.
 In the sensor tracker, sensor locations at the next time step are calculated using the estimated fluid velocity field.
 The numerical scheme for the sensor tracking will be explained in \S~\ref{sec:sensor_tracking_method}.